 Online and phone therapy

 While the latest Government advice opens up the possibility of returning to face to face working, you may wish to maintain the option of providing online (video) and telephone counselling due to reduced waiting lists and DNAs.
 Some clients will also wish to continue to receive therapy this way rather than return to face to face sessions.

-Under normal circumstances, it wouldn’t be appropriate to deliver online counselling unless you’re adequately trained.
+Under normal circumstances, it wouldn’t be appropriate to deliver online or phone therapy unless you’re adequately trained.
 During lockdown we’ve accepted that trainees and practitioners can practise this way as long as they’ve completed basic primer training and are ‘…competent to deliver the services being offered to at least fundamental professional standards or better.
 (BACP Ethical Framework, working to professional standards, point 13).

 We’ll continue to be flexible in the short term but you now need to determine how you’ll upskill your practitioners for this work.
 You need to consider training and assessment issues, financial demands and formal policies.

 We’re currently reviewing the Telephone and e-counselling competence framework which will affect online and telephone placements for both students and qualified practitioners.
 Once completed, we’ll update the course accreditation criteria to incorporate these competences, providing a clear position for courses and services to meet in the long term.